LNP-BP/LNPBPs/lnpbp-0001.md

 public keys are present in some output: how to deterministically detect which key is holding the commitment.

-This work proposes a standardization for cryptographic commitments that utilize elliptic curve (EC) homomorphic properties and allows to commit to arbitrary data using an EC public key or a set of EC public keys in a deterministic and safe way.
+This work proposes a standardization for cryptographic commitments that utilize the homomorphic properties of the `Secp256k1` elliptic curve (EC) and allows to commit to arbitrary data using an EC public key or a set of EC public keys from the `Secp256k1` curve in a deterministic and safe way.

 ## Background